hujhax/austin-improv-wiki/Performers/Courtney Hopkin.md

 **Courtney Hopkin** (AKA **Courtney Salinas**) is an improv performer.
 She handles public relations for [[Theatres/The Hideout Theatre|The Hideout Theatre]].

 ## History
-Courtney Hopkin was a member of [[Gnap!
+Courtney Hopkin was a member of [[Theatres/Gnap!
+Theater Projects|Gnap!
 Theater Projects]], and was in charge of creating publicity images for the group.

 ## Troupes
 * [[Shows/False Matters|False Matters]]